 A few months into my pregnancy, I decided we would try cloth diapering.
 I knew how wasteful diapers were and it seemed like the right thing to do.
 I registered for shells and liners after getting some helpful recommendations from friends and assumed we were all set.

 Then, I had a baby and cloth diapering went out the window.
-I was so caught up in new parent life, breastfeeding struggles and my new reality that cloth diapering wasn’t really even on my radar… for a while.
+I was so caught up in new parent life, breastfeeding struggles and my new reality that cloth diapering wasn’t really even on my radar.

 Safely settled into our first home in a new city, I started to remember those shells on the shelf, but I was scared.
 One older mother at my baby shower made a comment that I should start cloth diapering my baby as soon as possible or he wouldn’t like it.
 Was four months too late?
 Had I failed at this part of parenting too?
 Probably!

 It wasn't too many decades ago that cloth diapers weren’t a choice--they were the only option.
-With the ease of disposable diapers (and let's be honest, with how hard parenting can be), cloth diapering quickly and easily took a back seat for so many.
+Given the simplicity of disposable diapers (and, let's be honest, with how hard parenting can be), cloth diapering quickly and easily took a back seat for many parents.

 Cloth Diapering vs. Disposable